cshneider/soho-ml-data-ready/README.md

 | --home_dir           | Home directory, e.g., "/home/user/Documents/", need "/" in the end. |
 | --products           | Product types.
 Enter all the following or a subset thereof, in any order, seperated by commas: "EIT195, MDI_96m, LASCO_C2, LASCO_C3, EIT171, EIT304, EIT284". |

+Note:
+2011-05-01 is recommended as the latest finish date only in the event that the user wishes to include MDI images in the analysis.
+As described above, EIT and LASCO products continue to the present day.

 Example usages:

 ```python